theislab/sfaira/docs/adding_datasets.rst

         the DOI of your data loader.
         If you have not modified any aspects of the data loader since phase 3, you can skip ``sfaira test-dataloader`` below.
+        In order to create a pullrequest you first need to fork_ the sfaira repository on GitHub.
+Once forked, you can use the code shown below to submit your new dataloader.
         Note: the CLI will ask you to copy a data loader testing summary into the pull request at the end of the output generated by ``finalize-dataloader``.